top of page

 Cattle, sheep, and goats are commonly used for multi-species grazing operations because the way that each of these animals graze differs and doesn't conflict.

 Grazing cattle rely on forages that can be easily grabbed with their tongue and pulled into their mouth.
-Goats on the other hand, tend to graze at higher heights, even head height and above, by browsing.
-Meanwhile, sheep typically graze with their heads down and create a short crop of pasture and prefer more tender forage than cattle or goats.
+Goats, on the other hand, tend to graze at higher heights, even head height and above, by browsing.
+Meanwhile, sheep typically graze with their heads down, create a short crop of pasture, and prefer more tender forage than cattle or goats.

 Pigs are also an excellent species to consider in a multi-species grazing operation.
 Pigs can help to revive a worn-out pasture by rooting and digging, acting as a biological tiller.
 As they are also omnivores, they will also dig for additional parasites that the chickens may have missed.
 While pigs can help to prepare a field for crop rotation, producers need to be careful to maintain a reasonable ground cover and rotate pigs regularly to prevent pigs from stripping your pasture bare.
 15-20 growing pigs or 7-10 sows per acre can usually be managed effectively.